GlennGoddard/Lights/README.md

 Sunrise and Sunset are based on actual location, not a general location; LAT and Long are in decimal not mins and secs.
 (Need to add instructions to obtain decimal position from Google Maps)

+As of now, MQTT if using Debug will always show failed on the first attempt.
+This is because on the first run of MQTT routine not all variables and other support functions have run at startup.
+This is expected behavior.
+The first few MQTT items will publish, this just demonstrates that the error trap works.

 I have a lot more comments to add to the readme file; but I am posting this finally after a few years so everyone has access to it.
 I have given different versions to people over the years but this is just easier.
 Enjoy.

 ### Holidays